b-k/1040.js/Contributing.md

 calculation in a trivial way, like `<|do_math_on_agi() + 0*CV(AGI)|>`.

-Dependency tracking is why you need the <|angle-pipe brackets|>, by the way: without them, the `CV` and `SUM` macros get expanded away, and the dependency-checker doesn't see them.
-The brackets tell m4 to evaluate `CV`s and `SUM`s after `Cell` is evaluated, not before.
+Dependency tracking is why you need the <|angle-pipe brackets|>, by the way: without them, the `CV` and `SUM` macros get expanded before the dependency-checker sees them.
+The brackets tell m4 to be lazy and evaluate `CV`s and `SUM`s after `Cell` is evaluated.

 The two other macros
 =====

 `m4_form(f1040)` The form you are working on.
-Needed once at the top of the file.
+Everything until the next form delcaration or end of file is on this form.

 `jsversion(<|  |>)`, `pyversion(<|  |>)` The goal is for cell definitions to be language-agnostic, which we can do when the math is just sums, maxes, and mins, but